Demographics of Washington, D.C.: Hispanics and Latinos

 Per the 2017 American Community Survey, the Hispanic population in DC is 76,526 (11% of the population).
 The Hispanic population in the neighboring states of Maryland and Virginia is 742,000; 512,000 live in Virginia (9% of Virginia population) and 230,000 living in Maryland (9.5 of Maryland population).
 The largest Hispanic groups are Salvadoran (19,674 or 25.7% of District of Columbia's 76,526 Hispanics) and Mexicans (16,912 or 22.1%).
 In 1976 Walter Washington, Mayor of the District of Columbia, created the Office of Latino Affairs of the District of Columbia.
 A near majority of DC Hispanics are from Northern Central America and Mexico, with Salvadorans making up the largest group in the city and the metropolitan area as a whole.
 There are also large numbers of Guatemalans, Hondurans, Dominicans, Puerto Ricans, Bolivians and Colombians.

 The city's Caribbean Hispanic population, largely composed of Puerto Ricans and Dominicans, has grown significantly since 2000, increasingly mirroring major cities further north up the East Coast, though Salvadorans remain a plurality of the city's Hispanic residents.
-Indeed, there has been a significant in-migration of Puerto Ricans and Dominicans from those respective islands and nearby regions, since the early 2000s particularly from New York City, New Jersey, Philadelphia and Baltimore, due to the area's strong job market.
+There has been a significant in-migration of Puerto Ricans and Dominicans from those respective islands and nearby regions, since the early 2000s, particularly from New York City, New Jersey, Philadelphia and Baltimore, due to the area's strong job market.
 The city's Puerto Rican population has notably surged since Hurricane Maria struck Puerto Rico, though it remains smaller than nearby Philadelphia and New York City.

 In general, Puerto Ricans tend to have higher English language proficiency and interethnic marriage rates, than other Hispanic groups.
 Indeed, many Caribbean Hispanics also have African ancestry and may choose to identify as African American or Afro-Latino such as Cuban American, D.C. native, Laz Alonso, in contrast to other cities such as Miami.
 Many Hispanics live in the majority-Hispanic Mount Pleasant neighborhood and nearby Columbia Heights; however, a significant number live in majority-white or Black neighborhoods or immigrant heavy areas such as Brightwood and Takoma.
 The DC Hispanic/Latino community is very diverse and somewhat scattered in some areas.